Pietro131/Basic-Arduino/README.md

 # Reflection

-This was not as hard as the other ones.
+This was not as hard as the other ones, the code was easier the wiring was more complicated.

 # Image